luigidematteis/k8s-setup-ubuntu/README.md

 ⚠️ ⚠️ ⚠️
-This repository can be outdated!
+This repository may be outdated!
+Some of the steps listed here may need to be revised to bring the tools up to current versions.
 ⚠️ ⚠️ ⚠️

 ### Kubernetes setup on Ubuntu ^20.04